jdaw1/placemat/Documentation/PackingStyles.md

 * `/ShoveLeft` and `/ShoveRight`: if there is spare space between the circles, probably because the radius has been shrunk to that on another sheet, the circles are shoved leftwards (or rightwards) against that margin.
 But not heeded in every base style.

-* `/PackingDirectionTopToBottom bool` and `/PackingDirectionLeftToRight bool` and `/PackingNestingColumnMajor bool`: by default most layouts start at the top-left, work across to the top-right, then start the second row slightly further down on the left.
+* `/PackingDirectionTopToBottom bool` and `/PackingDirectionLeftToRight bool` and `/PackingNestingColumnMajor bool`: by default most layouts start at the top&#8209;left, work across to the top&#8209;right, then start the second row slightly further down on the left.
-This can be changed: glasses can run right-to-left, bottom-to-top, and the nesting order of columns and rows can be exchanged.
+This can be changed: glasses can run right&#8209;to&#8209;left, bottom&#8209;to&#8209;top, and the nesting order of columns and rows can be exchanged.
-For large pre-poured tastings on `/A3` or `/Tabloid`, generally one pre-pours the youngest first.
+For large pre&#8209;poured tastings on `/A3` or `/Tabloid`, generally one pre&#8209;pours the youngest first.
 If these are in the front row, it is more fiddly to lower subsequent older vintages into place.
 Adding `/PackingNestingColumnMajor true` fixes this.
-(The global value of `PackingNestingColumnMajor` is the default value within PackingStyles, and also affects the ordering in Cork-Display pages.)
+(The global value of `PackingNestingColumnMajor` is the default value within PackingStyles, and also affects the ordering in [Cork&#8209;Display pages](not_glasses.md#CorkDisplay).)

 * `/ProhibitVerticalNudging` or `/ProhibitHorizontalNudging`: have the obvious effect in base styles `/RectangularAlternateNudge` and `/RectangularAlternateSplitNudge`.

-* `/RectColsToLeftOrRowsBelow int` chooses the position of the diamonds-style block in `/DiamondsAndRectangular`.
+* `/RectColsToLeftOrRowsBelow int` chooses the position of the diamonds&#8209;style block in `/DiamondsAndRectangular`.

 * `/TempleExtraColsToLeftOrRowsBelow int` chooses the position of the &lsquo;hole&rsquo; in `/Temple`.

-* `/CentralGlasses int`: both `/PostsAndLintel` and `/Arch` packings can have 0, 1, 2, or 3 glasses in the centre, the remainder running round the edge or semi-ellipse.
+* `/CentralGlasses int`: both `/PostsAndLintel` and `/Arch` packings can have 0, 1, 2, or 3 glasses in the centre, the remainder running round the edge or semi&#8209;ellipse.

 * `/RowsNumMin int`, `/RowsNumMax int`: minimum or maximum number of rows permitted.
 Relevant in the `/Diamonds`, `/RectangularDislocation`, `/SquareGrid`, `/RectangularAlternateNudge`, and `/PostsAndLintel` packing styles.

 * `/GlassesDeemedAtLeast int`: the number of glasses is deemed to be the greater of this and <code>GlassesOnSheets&nbsp;<i>SheetNum</i>&nbsp;get&nbsp;length</code>.
 Say there are 17 glasses, to be spread over three `/A4` sheets 6:6:5.
-One might want all three to have the same design, achievable with sub-parameter <code>/GlassesDeemedAtLeast&nbsp;6</code>.
+One might want all three to have the same design, achievable with sub&#8209;parameter <code>/GlassesDeemedAtLeast&nbsp;6</code>.

 * `/OnlyIfGlassesNumMin int`, `/OnlyIfGlassesNumMax int`: permitted number of glasses.
 If breaching constraint, this packing specification not used.

 * `/OnlyIfSheetNumMin int`, `/OnlyIfSheetNumMax int`: specifying permitted values for the internal variable `SheetNum`, which is `0` on the first sheet, `1` on the second, etc.

-* `/OnlyIfOrientation name`, the sub-parameter being one of `/Landscape`, `/Portrait`, or `/Either`, the last being the default if this sub-parameter absent.
+* `/OnlyIfOrientation name`, the sub&#8209;parameter being one of `/Landscape`, `/Portrait`, or `/Either`, the last being the default if this sub&#8209;parameter absent.
 If `Orientation` not agreeing, this packing specification not used.

 * `/ImprovementPointsMin num`, `/ImprovementProportionMin num`: this specification used only if beating previous best radius by the required amount, either absolute (e.g., `2`&nbsp;points) or as a proportion (e.g., `0.01`&nbsp;=&nbsp;1%).